HowiJ/node_gen_bash/README.md

 5. Inside that project folder, use npm install!
 6. Run the server (main file is server.js)

+### Notes:
+1. Make sure mongod is running.
+2. MongoDB is currently required in this version (unless you manually remove it in your files of course).

 ###### Made By: <i>Howard Jiang</i>